Thai Massage and Thai culture

 What you pay for is mostly the environment and the setting.
 I have had many great massages which cost me only a few dollars per hour.
 But if you like a beautiful setting and can afford higher prices, there are some incredibly beautiful spas in Thailand.

-The author, Shama Kern, is the founder and director of Thai Healing Massage Academy.
-He has been practicing and teaching Thai Massage for 16 years and he is the creator of 20 online Thai Massage training courses.
+The author, Shama Kern, is the founder of Thai Healing Massage Academy.
+He has been practicing and teaching Thai Massage for over two decades and he is the creator of 20 online Thai Massage training courses.